Chidinma: 2011–2019:Chidinma, standalone releases, and acting debut

 Chidinma won Best Female West African Act at the 2012 Kora Awards.
 Her award plaque was presented to her by Didier Drogba.
-In an interview with This Day newspaper, she said, "It was a huge honour to me.
+In an interview with newspaper This Day, she said, "It was a huge honour to me.
 I'm grateful to God, my fans and people, who have been part of my success story.
 Winning Kora is a big achievement for me and I know it is the beginning of better things to come."
 The Clarance Peters-directed music video for "Kedike" was released on 24 January 2012.
 Nigerian singer Dammy Krane played Chidinma's love interest in the video.
-On 14 September 2012, she released the Illbliss and Tha Suspect-assisted single "Emi Ni Baller".
-The song was produced by Legendury Beatz.
-It peaked at number 7 on Vanguard's list of the Top 10 songs that made 2013.
-The official remix for "Emi Ni Baller" was released on 22 February 2013.
-It features vocals by Wizkid and was also produced by Legendury Beatz.
+On 14 September 2012, she released the Legendury Beatz-produced single "Emi Ni Baller", which includes rap verses by Illbliss and Tha Suspect.
+The song peaked at number 7 on Vanguard's list of the Top 10 songs that made 2013.
+The official remix for "Emi Ni Baller", which features vocals by Wizkid, was released on 22 February 2013.
 In May 2013, Chidinma signed an endorsement deal with MTN Nigeria.
-Capital Dreams Pictures released the music video for "Emi Ni Baller" on 12 June 2013; it was shot and directed in the U.K by Clarence Peters.
-On 10 June 2013, Chidinma released the singles "Bless My Hustle", "Kite" and "Jolly", which were produced by Tha Suspect, Del B and Wizzboy, respectively.
-She was one of the supporting acts on the 2013 Hennessy Artistry Club Tour headlined by D'banj.
+On 10 June 2013, Chidinma released the singles "Bless My Hustle", "Kite" and "Jolly"; all three songs were produced by Tha Suspect, Del B and Wizzboy, respectively.
+On 12 June 2013, Capital Dreams Pictures released the music video for "Emi Ni Baller", which was directed by Clarence Peters.
+Chidinma was one of the supporting acts on the 2013 Hennessy Artistry Club Tour headlined by D'banj.

 On 14 September 2013, Chidinma released the song "Oh Baby".
-The Flavour N'abania-assisted remix, titled "Oh Baby (You & I)", was released on 29 January 2014.
-Both songs were produced by Young D. On 3 November 2013, Chidinma performed at the Guinness World of More Concert alongside P-Square, D'banj, Wizkid, Ice Prince, Burna Boy, Olamide, Phyno, Waje, Davido and Tiwa Savage.
-On 9 November 2013, she performed with Blackstreet at the Butterscotch Evening Experience, a concert held at the Eko Hotels and Suites.
-On 14 February 2014, she performed at the MTN Valentine Rave Party, alongside Tiwa Savage, Mario and Sound Sultan.
-On 2 May 2014, Chidinma released the music video for "Oh Baby (You & I)".
-It was directed by Clarence Peters and stars Ngozi Nwosu and OC Ukeje.
-On 7 November 2016, Chidinma released the single "Fallen in Love".
-The song was produced by Masterkraft and mastered by Simi.
-The accompanying music video for the song was shot in Soweto, South Africa, by Godfather Productions.
+Its official remix, titled "Oh Baby (You & I)", features vocals by Flavour N'abania and was released on 29 January 2014; both songs were produced by Young D. On 3 November 2013, Chidinma performed at the Guinness World of More Concert with P-Square, D'banj, Wizkid, Ice Prince, Burna Boy, Olamide, Phyno, Waje, Davido and Tiwa Savage.
+On 9 November 2013, she shared the stage with Blackstreet at the Butterscotch Evening Experience, a concert that was held at the Eko Hotels and Suites.
+She performed at the MTN Valentine Rave Party on 14 February 2014, with Tiwa Savage, Sound Sultan, and Mario.
+On 2 May 2014, Chidinma released the music video for "Oh Baby (You & I)", which was directed by Clarence Peters and stars Ngozi Nwosu and OC Ukeje.
+On 7 November 2016, she released the single "Fallen in Love", which was produced by Masterkraft and mastered by Simi.
+The accompanying music video for the song was filmed in Soweto by Godfather Productions.

 Chidinma made her acting debut in Kunle Afolayan's 2017 film The Bridge.
 She played the role of Stella, an Igbo lady whose personal relationship is threatened by tribal prejudice and parental plans.
-In April 2019, the feminine hygiene brand Molped announced Chidinma as its first ever brand ambassador and social media influencer in Nigeria.
+In April 2019, the feminine hygiene brand Molped appointed her as its first ever brand ambassador and social media influencer in Nigeria.